emmanuelkehinde/Loggr/README.md

 # Loggr

-A description of this package.
+A simple logging solution for your iOS projects.